 We may work with specialists to help us analyze evidence and submit expert witness testimony that helps prove fault in your case.

-How Long Do I Have to File a Wrongful Death Lawsuit in Missouri?
+How Long Do I Have to File a Missouri Wrongful Death Lawsuit?

 When your loved one’s death was caused by someone else, you have a limited amount of time to hold them responsible in civil court.
 The Missouri statute of limitations for wrongful death lawsuits is just three years.
 This deadline begins on the date of your loved one’s death.